ZEPL/zepl-documentation/docs/guide/enterprise/custom_image_saas.md

 # Adding Spark Interpreter & Libraries

 To add a Spark interpreter to a Custom Image, simply click “+ Spark” in the interpreter creation screen.
-Zepl supports Spark 2.3.2 as the default Spark interpreter for custom images.
-Today, you cannot edit the %alias of an interpreter nor can you add more than one version of a Spark interpreter to a Custom Image.
+Zepl supports Spark 2.3.2 as the default Spark interpreter for custom images, which can be refrenced with the %spark alias.

 <img src=“/img/CI_CREATE_NEW_SPARK.png” class=“image-box img-100”/>